The label attached to every Schutt football helmet reads like something off of a carton of cigarettes.

 When Seau took a shotgun to his chest on May 2, Pop Warner Little Scholars -- the largest youth football program in the world with 250,000 players -- already was preparing new rules to cut back on contact in practice and thus reduce the risk of concussions.

 An annual survey of football injuries by the National Center for Catastrophic Sport Injury Research found that three of the four deaths directly related to football in the United States last year were a result of brain injuries.
-The University of Pittsburgh Medical Center, meanwhile, estimates that 300,000 football-related concussions occur
+The University of Pittsburgh Medical Center, meanwhile, estimates that 300,000 football-related concussions occur in the nation each year.

 Dalton resident Billie Henderson saw her son Sam suffer one of those last fall as a seventh-grader.
-He was out for about two weeks because of the brain injury but will return this season.

 "It's pretty dangerous," Billie said.
 "It's been kind of brushed aside and taken lightly for a long time.
 People didn't understand how serious it can be.
 I'm glad that's becoming more apparent to people, and people are being educated about the dangers."